The Ins and Outs of a Service-Oriented Architecture (SOA)

 What is a service?

 Using an SOA style allows IT to deploy software services, each consisting of a piece of logic that resides within an application.
 A service can be loosely defined and has a range of capabilities specific to the intended function of the software service.
-Typical characteristics of a service are:
+Typical characteristics of a service description are:

 - Remains independent of other software.
 In other words, it is commonly self-contained or